ParjitaMunshi/MyTravelChatbot/README.md

 ## Summary

-The My Travel Chatbot project aims to enhance the travel experience by providing users with comprehensive travel information and assistance in a user-friendly and accessible manner.
+My Travel Chatbot project aims to enhance the travel experience by providing users with comprehensive travel information and assistance in a user-friendly and accessible manner.